tomreal2/tracker-server/README.md

 Returns a simple health check payload.

 ### `GET /state`
-Returns the full persisted application state, including the list of plants.
+Returns the full persisted application state, including the lists of plants and strains.

 ### `PUT /state`
 Replaces the stored state.
 The request body should contain an object shaped like the Tracker application's state tree (at minimum, provide a `plants` array).